 The last tour had ended, but I never told my family.
 I continued to send the money I always had.
 It was on a schedule, and as long as I sent it, I rarely heard back anymore.
 My account was getting low, dwindling, one could say.

 I stayed here and there, a couch, lady friend, or guest room.
 Eventually, even the best of us wears out our welcome.
-I had not enough to get back to Jamaica, not enough to rent a room.
-Just my weary backpack, and my trusty flute remained.
+I had not enough to get back to Jamaica, not even enough to rent a room.
+Just a weary backpack, and my trusty flute remained.
 Shoes on my feet, thank god.
-Somehow, my inner strength kept my body strong, and those locks too.
+Somehow, my inner strength kept my body strong.

 These days, I shelter under a bridge of sorts.
 I suppose it’s more of an underpass.
 The rain has been coming down lately, and it does make it a more difficult situation but I persevere.

-As I situate myself under the awning of the massage parlour in the 7-11 plaza, a grey Toyota Camry slows thru the lot.
+As I situate myself under the awning of the massage parlor in the 7-11 plaza, a silver Toyota Camry slows thru the lot.
 A grey haired, white lady leans out her window.
 “I have half a sandwich if you want it?”, she says with expectant eyes.
 I feel betrayed and disrespected.
 I know she wants to be of assistance, but she is offending me.
-I walk to her window and I can’t help but to reprimand her.
-I tell her, I am Jamaican, and I don’t take food from nobody I don’t know.
+I make my way towards her car, and I can’t help but to reprimand her.
+I tell her, I am Jamaican, and I don’t take food from those I don’t know.
 She looks upset as tears well into her eyes.
 I know she has kind intentions.
-I know this, but it offends me.
+I know this, but even so, it offends me.

 I was a sought after musician!
 I’m not supposed to be here.
 She waits in her car, as I storm away, grabbing my wooden flute out of the weathered backpack.
 I look over, and stare into her eyes as I begin to play a heartfelt ballad about love and lost.
-I can see a tear well, and drop down her soft white cheek.
+I can see a tear well, and drop down her pale cheek.
 I smile to myself, knowing I still have my power.
 My gift is not lost forever.
 She smiles and touches her hand to her heart in a thankful motion.
-I feel, for that moment that I am found.
+At that moment, I feel that I am found.